fintanhahnefeld/project-1-flappy-bird/README.md

 It is built using [p5js](https://p5js.org/), with HTML, CSS and Javascript technologies, and applies the principles of object oriented programming.

-I chose flappy bird because it was a game I enjoyed to play on mobile back in 2014 when it was first released.
+I chose to clone flappy bird because it was a game I enjoyed to play on mobile back in 2014 when it was first released.
 You can find out more about the original game [here](https://en.wikipedia.org/wiki/Flappy_Bird).

 ## Technical challenges